SlxxpyDeveloper/RadarScannerReadMe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-First make sure to install node.js which you can install from here: [Node.js](https://nodejs.org/en/)
+First make sure to install [Node.js](https://nodejs.org/en/) *After installing you might need to restart your pc*

+Then create your discord bot on [Discord Developer](https://discord.com/developers/applications) If you have troubles [Help creating a discord bot](https://github.com/reactiflux/discord-irc/wiki/)

+Afterwards please go into the config folder and then open the config.json file.
+From there you need to edit "admin_id" "webfronturl" "token".
+You can find your admin_id in your iw4mAdminSettings.json.
+Search for "Id"

 ### Prerequisites